Cashless-Vending/remoteled/README.md

   - For Node, change the pin in `pi/node/main.js` from `529` to a valid BCM number (e.g., `17`) for Raspberry Pi

 ## How it works (one‑minute version)
-- Pi generates random 16‑bit service/characteristic UUIDs and a short session key (`bleKey`), then publishes a deep link to the `qr` MQTT topic.
+- Pi generates random 16‑bit service/characteristic UUIDs and a short session key (`bleKey`), then displays a deep link as a QR code on the kiosk.
-- The kiosk subscribes to `qr` over WebSocket and renders a QR code.
 - The Android app scans the QR, reconstructs full 128‑bit UUIDs, connects over BLE, reads current state, then sends JSON commands including the `bleKey`.

 ## Security Notes
-- Local only: MQTT is anonymous and bound locally; do not expose it to untrusted networks.
 - Session key: `bleKey` is short (16‑bit) and rotates per session; fine for demos, not strong security.
 For production, use pairing or stronger authentication.
 - Privileges: Node BLE currently runs with `sudo` to access HCI.
 Consider a dedicated service user and Linux capabilities (`CAP_NET_RAW`, `CAP_NET_ADMIN`).

 ## Reference
-- Web kiosk subscribes to MQTT topic `qr` and renders the deep link as a QR.
+- Web kiosk displays the deep link as a QR code.
-- Pi publishes to `qr` and listens to `qr_backend` to prompt QR refresh.
 - Services: `remoteled-node.service` and `remoteled-python.service` (conflicting).

 ## Database Setup